facelessuser/coloraide/docs/src/markdown/gamut.md

 Color("rgb(30% 105% 0%)").in_gamut()
 ```

-On the other hand, some colors do not have a limit, only suggested limits for usability.
-CIELAB does not really have
+On the other hand, some color spaces do not have a limit.
+CIELAB is one such color space.
+Sometimes limits will be
-bounds as it is formulated in such a way that it can represent any color, even if they are not visible.
-When we check a
+placed on the color space channels for practicality, but theoretically, there are no bounds.
+When we check a CIELAB
-CIELAB color, we will find that it is always in gamut.
+color, we will find that it is always considered in gamut.

 ```playground
 Color("lab(200% -20 40 / 1)").in_gamut()